 Growers Note: Hazelnuts need to be harvested before the squirrels get to them.
 Start checking by mid August and harvest hazelnuts when husks start to turn brown.
 Alternatively installing a metal fence around the tree may keep your nut stash safe as well.

 Soil Preference: Well drained

-Pollination: Plant two of each for pollination or along with American hazelnut
+Pollination: Plant two of each for cross pollination or along with an American hazelnut